 Yet, those moments where stand-up comedians stand up for themselves are few and far between because they don't want to cross a line and offend hecklers.
 That might seem weird to you because you would think it would be the stand-up comedian who might be offended but they're used to it by now.
 No, the real danger is blowing up on stage due to heckling because that could lead to losing out on gigs because you would get labeled as hotheaded.

-That's the real reason most stand-ups are afraid of hecklers and will gladly stand there listening to someone heckle them as they try to finish their joke about ridiculously overpriced townhomes Toronto has on the market; it's either that or look for a new line of work.
+That's the real reason most stand-ups are afraid of hecklers and will gladly stand there listening to someone heckle them as they try to finish their joke about ridiculously overpriced properties on the market; it's either that or look for a new line of work.